 "When I came to Germany three years ago, my first wish was to integrate.
 Although as a student I wasn’t obliged to take an integration course, I would still advise anyone to attend one.
 Because they are really helpful.
 Integration is far more than learning the German language.
 My view is that anybody who feels a part of the community is integrated.
 That depends first and foremost on the motivation of the newcomer.
 Of course it takes time to find your feet here.
 Tolerance and patience are two things that have always accompanied me along the way.
 After three years, I have the feeling that I am a part of German society.
 In other words: I feel integrated."

 Special rules apply to German citizens and German nationals returning back to Germany.

 The website of the Federal Office for Migration and Refugees contains an overview of the relevant rules and costs.

 How to find an integration course

-- EU citizens should contact the to the Federal Office for Migration and Refugees to apply for a place in an integration course.
+- EU citizens should contact the Federal Office for Migration and Refugees to apply for a place on an integration course.

 - When you have found a provider in your area, make contact either in person or by telephone.
 The provider will help you to select an appropriate integration course and let you know when it is scheduled to begin.

 Regular instruction from well-trained teachers will help you become fluent in German quickly, and you will soon feel comfortable in your new surroundings.
 Taking the final examination offers additional advantages: after passing the test, you will be issued an “Integration Course Certificate”.
 This allows you to claim naturalisation after you have lived in Germany for seven years, rather than the usual eight.